Fatema790/A_Last_Cup_of_Tea/README.md

 ## Run on Windows

-Double-click **`Play.cmd`** in this folder, or open `dist/last_cup.exe`.
+Double-click *Play.cmd* in this folder to play.
+Or download last_cup.exe from the Releases section (right side of this page).
 It is a 64-bit Windows executable.
 An OpenGL-capable display driver is required.
 Click inside the window to capture the mouse.
 Tab releases it.

 Version 4 adds a complete disaster story: activate the glowing red baton with E, then watch the warning, earthquake, lava eruptions, meteor impacts, extreme storm, slow last cup, final collapse and fade.
 P pauses, R restarts, and M switches off camera shake.
 See [Disaster story](docs/DISASTER.md).